· Last Updated: October 31, 2014

-Any Vermonter accepted or enrolled in an undergraduate degree or certificate program that will be attending college full-time, and doesn't already have a bachelor's degree, is eligible to apply for a Vermont Incentive Grant.
+Any Vermonter accepted or enrolled in an undergraduate degree or certificate program that will be attending college full-time, and does not already have a bachelor's degree, is eligible to apply for a Vermont Incentive Grant.
 These need based grants can be used at schools either within Vermont or out of state.
 To apply, complete a Free Application for Student Aid (FAFSA) and a Vermont Grant Application.
-Go to VSAC and complete an application as soon as possible because this grant is awarded on a first come, first serve basis.
+Go to VASC – Vermont Student Assistance Corp

 Some HCF Programs also require that a student be pursuing a certain area of study.

-* Students studying computer science, computer engineering, pharmacy, or nursing are highly encouraged to apply.
+Students studying computer science, computer engineering, pharmacy, or nursing are highly encouraged to apply.